petersilv/tableau-bridge-linux/ansible/README.md

     ```

 2. **Configuration**:
-    - Update the `token` file with the required access token from your Tableau Cloud site.
-    - Update the `variables` file to reflect the appropriate values corresponding to your Tableau Cloud setup.
+    - Update the `vars.yaml` file to reflect the appropriate values corresponding to your Tableau Cloud setup.
     - Update the `inventory.yaml` file with the details for the target machine where the Tableau Bridge will be deployed.

-3. **Optional Additional Drivers**
+3. **Optional Additional Drivers**:

     This repository has been configured to install only the Postgres driver to the Bridge container.
-If you need additional drivers then update the ansible playbook and Dockerfile accordingly.
+If you need additional drivers then update the Ansible playbook and Dockerfile accordingly.

 4. **Deploy with Ansible**: